 One of the biggest risks of water damage occurs when you are away during the winter, as pipes can freeze and burst causing large amounts of damage.
 It’s important that you take steps to avoid this by keeping your central heating on low, so your pipes do not freeze over.
 If you want to turn your heating off, then you should drain your central heating system and switch off the water at the mains.
 If you happen to be going away this winter for more than 30 days, you must let your insurance company know your home will be unoccupied.
 If you don’t and for example, a pipe does burst, you may not be covered for any repairs necessary.

-Water leaks that are caused when the seals around your bath or shower have worn away is another common claim most insurers receive.
+Water leaks that are caused when the seals around your bath or shower have worn away is another common claim most insurance providers receive.
 This is something that could be prevented by making sure that you inspect your bathroom every couple of months.
 Replacing the seal around your bath or shower is something that most people can do themselves.
 However, if you don’t feel confident in doing so, it’s best to seek the advice of a professional.